rossmounce/Trying-beautiful-soup/README.md

 # Running it

 * Run bash create_subfolders.sh first to create a subfolder for each html file (I would do this in the python script if I knew how!)
-* Iterate over each html file, apply the beautiful soup python script to each:
+* Iterate over each html file, applying the beautiful soup python script to each:
 ```
 for i in *.html ; do python get-figures.py $i ; done ;
 ```